mehtapvt010/language-study-app/team/m2/roles.md

 - **Role**: Oversees the overall project timeline, ensures that milestones are met, and coordinates the team’s efforts.
 Chris is responsible for setting meeting agendas and ensuring that the team stays focused on project goals.
 - **Top 3 Commits**:
   1. [Commit 1](https://github.com/chrispho/language-study-app/commit/ec771a1e2ce1cad3eb10038de7aa43860aa1fc08): Created the initial GitHub repository.
-  2. Commit 2: Organized and led the first team meeting.
+  2. Task 2: Organized and led the first two team meetings.
-  3. Commit 3: Created the Discord server for team communication.
+  3. Task 3: Created the Discord server for team communication.

 ## Tiffany Lin - Time Keeper
 - **Role**: Manages the timing of all team activities.